 How to Successfully Manage your Safety Program

-This article appeared in the January 2013 issue of J. J. Keller’s Safety Management Today newsletter and is being reprinted with permission by J.J.
+This article appeared in J. J. Keller’s Safety Management Today newsletter and is being reprinted with permission by J.J.
 Keller.

 This is the time when we often reflect on the events of the past year and gage our safety successes and failures.
 Undoubtedly, there are safety issues which you still need to manage closely or maybe even those you weren’t able to manage at all.
 While there isn’t much we can do to change the past, there most certainly is something we can do to shape the future.

 Now is the perfect opportunity to plan for safety success.
 Often the focus of a safety plan is the ‘nuts and bolts’ of safety: injury and illness rates, training, etc. These elements are vital to a good safety and health management plan; however, there are others which inherently have nothing to do with safety, but are nonetheless keys to its success.